Ali1Kh/Ali1Kh/README.md

 <p align="center">
 <em>
-I'm Front-end developer building High Quality, User Friendly web applications.
-Proficient in HTML, CSS, JavaScript, and React.
-Passionate about creating visually appealing and functional web applications.
+I'm Full Stack Web Developer building seamless web experiences with proficiency in the MERN stack.
+Proficient in front-end technologies like HTML, CSS, JavaScript, React.js, and back-end development with Node.js, Express.js and MongoDB.
+Passionate about creating user friendly and visually appealing and functional web applications.
 <b>Available for remote and freelance work.</b>
 </em>
 </p>